Inigo Montoya: In The Princess Bride film

 Unable to find his father's killer and fearing that he would never fulfill his quest, Inigo sinks into depression and alcoholism before the criminal Vizzini (Wallace Shawn) finds him.
 Vizzini, Inigo, and a Turk named Fezzik (Andre the Giant) are hired by an unknown man to kidnap and kill the "princess bride", Buttercup.
 Subsequent events lead to Inigo's duel with the "Man in Black" (Westley), an extended sequence in both the book and the movie, in which both contestants begin fencing left-handed and eventually convert to their dominant right hands as the contest intensifies.
 Westley eventually bests Inigo in the battle, but spares his life (knocking Inigo unconscious instead) out of respect for his abilities.

 When Inigo regains consciousness, he enters the Thieves' Quarter of Florin City, falls into depression, and becomes a useless drunkard once more.
 Eventually, Fezzik finds him and helps him regain his health.
 They eventually rescue Westley from Rugen's torture chamber but find, to their chagrin, that he appears to be dead.
-In desperation, they take him to Miracle Max, the king's former "miracle man", who tells them that Westley is only "mostly dead".
+In desperation, they take him to Miracle Max, the late king's former "miracle man", who tells them that Westley is only "mostly dead".
 Inigo persuades Max to help by appealing to Max's hatred of Prince Humperdinck, who had fired him, and they bring Westley back to life.

-That night, Inigo joins Westley to fight Humperdinck, and finally confronts his father's killer with the words he had waited half his life to say:
+That night, Inigo joins Westley to fight Humperdinck, and finally confronts his father's killer with repeated recitations of the words he had waited half his life to say: